 Flat-rate capacity pricing

-In the following example, this company has purchased 2,000 flat-rate slots, earning them 100 GB of bundled capacity.
-However, their projects together require 120 GB of capacity; therefore, the remaining 20 GB must be purchased at the on-demand rate.
-Each account is billed for a fraction of the additional 20 GB, based on how much of the total it needs.
+In the following example, a company has purchased 2,000 BigQuery flat-rate slots, earning them 100 GB of additional BI Engine capacity.
+However, all their projects combined require 120 GB of capacity.
+Therefore, the remaining 20 GB must be purchased at the on-demand rate.
+Each account is billed for a fraction of the additional 20 GB, based on the proportion of the total it needs.

 In this example, the Sales account is billed for 5 GB of on-demand capacity.
 We find this figure by dividing the additional capacity (20 GB) by the total amount (120 GB), then multiplying by the total capacity needed by the project (30 GB).